Staghorn sumac, also called vinegar sumac, is a short tree that grows in a roundish shape.

 - Eliminate suckers and shoots that pop up out of the soil as soon as you notice them.
 This will help you control the shrub and keep it from spreading too much.

 Staghorn sumac has rather brittle wood that can’t cope very well with windstorms.
-Don’t even think of hanging a swingset from it.
+Never climb into the tree to prune it, and don’t even think of hanging a swingset from it.

 Learn more about staghorn sumac